Chapter 3. Schemas - Structure and Semantics

 Group Work II.
 Decision for value spaces: content and value specifications, vocabularies.

+Step 4.
+Consider the requirements for values associated with each element.
 List in the table all of the following:

 1. Element Name